xmed-lab/TriALS/docker/ReadME.md

 ### Create a Synapse project
 To submit files to a challenge on Synapse you need to create a Synapse project first.
 The project must be named using the challenge name and team names as shown below.
 ```
-TriALS-MedHacker
+TriALS25-MedHacker
 ```
 The Synapse documentation can be referred to [create a project](https://help.synapse.org/docs/Setting-Up-a-Project.2055471258.html#SettingUpaProject-CreatingaProject).

-Please add the team named [`TriALS 2024 Admin`](https://www.synapse.org/Team:3491688) to the project and give them "Download" permissions.
+Please add the team named [`TriALS 2025 Admin`](https://www.synapse.org/Team:3491688) to the project and give them "Download" permissions.
 Follow the documentation on how to [share a project](https://help.synapse.org/docs/Sharing-Settings,-Permissions,-and-Conditions-for-Use.2024276030.html#SharingSettings,Permissions,andConditionsforUse-EditSharingSettingsonaProject).

 ### Login to Synapse in Docker
 * Type the following in a command line tool to login to synapse using docker.